Advanced Curriculum for

 Event Staff will be glad to assist you with any questions or special needs.
 Please contact AcademicCME at [email protected] or 610-687-3300.

-Further details regarding how to join the virtual sessions will be emailed to the address used to register prior to the event.
+Please check your email inbox for a message from [email protected] containing details regarding how to tune in to the virtual sessions starting on February 23rd.
 Feel free to also follow us on Twitter @academiccme for real-time updates and information.

 This activity is being held in conjunction with the ACTRIMS Forum 2021, brought to you virtually from Thursday, February 25th to Saturday, February 27th, 2021.
 For more information and to register for the forum, please visit: https://forum.actrims.org/